 There is no appointment needed.
 Just show up in the embassy (presently at the World Center building in Makati) between 8am – 11am, Monday to Friday.
 The door staff will check for your complete documents then hand you a number.
 Wait until it’s your turn to go up to the window and present your documents to the Consul.
 He/she may ask a couple of questions.
 In my case, he was looking for my ITR so I let him know that there is an attached Letter of Explanation for that.
 After that, you’ll be handed a slip containing the date of when you’ll be collecting your passport.

 Regular processing time: 4 business days

 – You can only apply for Single-Entry if you are a First Time Applicant.

 – Rush processing fees apply.
 Same goes for Double-Entry or Multi-Entry visas.
 Please refer to their website for the fees.

 – Cash payment is accepted only

-The application process can seem almost overkill, right?
-Unfortunately that’s how it’s gonna go for those with less than powerful passports… but it definitely helps to know what visas are for, therefore score a higher chance of getting one.
+Just a quick reminder that even after going through the whole process above, I don’t have the authority to 100% guarantee a visa approval.
+I’m just sharing what I know so far to score a higher chance and as always, do try to leave them with little to no reason why they shouldn’t grant you one!
 I did my best to really get this Chinese visa for the first time because 1) it will be a lot easier to acquire it a second time once you’ve already obtained one, and 2) I needed this boost in morale for other visas I will be applying for very soon, too.